E. 29th AVENUE TOWN CENTER

 Both facilities offer baths, pools, shade, climate-controlled lodging areas, and even mani-pedis.

-“Stapleton has just the community vibe I yearn for,” she says.
-“I knew that I wanted to live and work here, so I purchased my first home here, opened both doggie day care sites here and my two children attend school in Stapleton as well.”
+“Central Park has just the community vibe I yearn for,” she says.
+“I knew that I wanted to live and work here, so I purchased my first home here, opened both doggie day care sites here and my two children attend school in Central Park as well.”

-And there are plans to dig in further with the anticipated opening of her third business in Stapleton, a liquor store, in early 2016.
-She is also in her third Stapleton home, the latest one in Conservatory Green.
+And there are plans to dig in further with the anticipated opening of her third business in the community, a liquor store, in early 2016.
+She is also in her third home in Conservatory Green neighborhood.

 MONTESSORI CHILDREN’S HOUSE OF DENVER